Although most patient care is good—there is still room for it to be even better.

 Susan is a graduate of Ball State and Indiana Wesleyan Universities.
 She has over 30 years experience in nursing with nearly 20 of those years in providing primary care to patients as a nurse practitioner.
 Her experience in advance practice nursing has been diverse including delivering primary care to families with over three years in providing care to patients in the specialty field of psychiatry.
 She currently manages and provides primary care to elders who live in long term care, assisted living and those who reside in our community.
 She also routinely performs history and physicals for individuals undergoing electroconvulsant therapy in the hospital setting.
 As co-owner of ECS, Susan daily manages and oversees the delivery of care of residents living in over 200 long term and assisted living homes as well as NP home visits that includes both acute, long term and hospice care throughout the state of Indiana.
-ECS also provides physical, occupational and speech therapy services in the home that Susan assists in managing.
 ECS through Susan has harmonious professional relationships throughout the state.
 She and ECS work in tandem with hospitals, long term and assisted living facilities, independent living homes and individuals still living in the community.
 ECS owns strong relationships with home health care agencies, hospice companies, varied community health agencies and universities with schools of nursing.

 Susan has been involved in nursing education for over 20 years.
 She continues as nursing faculty with Indiana-Purdue at Fort Wayne.
 Susan has works published in nursing literature and journals as well as contributions to nursing textbooks.
-Susan is active with the community including past service on state and local health committees at the appointment by Indiana state representatives and by the mayor of Fort Wayne.
+Susan is active with the community including past service on state and local health committees at the appointment by the government of Indiana and by the mayor of Fort Wayne.
 Among other accomplishments, Susan was a key member in establishing Fort Wayne Healthy Cities' first health fair with the mission to aid Ft.
 Wayne's underserved population.
 She also help establish the Fort Wayne Minority Health Coalition.
 She has been honored with awards including Who's Who in Nursing and Nurse Educator of the Year as nominated by her students and peers.